benny-dreamly/Archipelago/worlds/against_the_storm/docs/en_Against_The_Storm.md

     * Calm Cursed Royal Woodlands ghosts
     * Harvest from the giant nodes in The Marshlands
     * Do the archeological reconstructions in Scarlet Orchard
-    * Go on expeditions in Coastal Grove
+    * Go on expeditions in Coastal Grove (with a new category for checks)
     * Forge custom cornerstones in Ashen Thicket
 * Trade
     * *These work by turning in the given resources to a custom neighbor found in the trade route menu*